 Psoriasis Awareness Week 2020

-This year's event runs from Thursday 29th October (World Psoriasis Day) to Wednesday 4th November.
+This year's event ran from Thursday 29th October (World Psoriasis Day) to Wednesday 4th November.

 Please use the links below to navigate to the relevant section.

 - Please still write to your MP and help us raise awareness of psoriasis in Parliament